 But even if you don’t have GERD, you may still experience occasional acid reflux and heartburn—a much less severe and more common condition.

 A good California DUI defense attorney will conduct a thorough interview to see if acid reflux or heartburn might have caused a falsely high BAC reading on your DUI breath test.

 If it did, this can form the basis for a successful DUI defense based on casting doubt on your breathalyzer results.

-The prosecutor says that GERD can’t have affected my breathalyzer results because the police followed Title 17.
+The prosecutor says that GERD isn’t an issue.
 Is this true?

 The idea is that, by continuously observing you, the test operator can visually ensure that during this time no alcohol is added to your mouth from: